mrkuz/kradle/README.md

 - `ports`: List of exposed ports
 - `jvmOpts`: Options passed to the JVM
 - `withJvmKill`: Adds [jvmkill](https://github.com/airlift/jvmkill) to the image, which terminates the JVM if it is unable to allocate memory
-- `startupScript`: Uses a script as entrypoint for the container.
+- `withStartupScript`: Uses a script as entrypoint for the container.
 Either you provide your own script at _src/main/extra/app.sh_ or `kradle` will create one

 <a id="feature-documentation"></a>
 ### Documentation